Comprehensive Legal Counsel for Credit Unions

 Financial Services

 Our attorneys represent Credit Unions and other financial institutions on legal matters with regard to regulatory and corporate issues arising under state and federal laws and regulations.
-We serve as general and special counsel to national and state-chartered Credit Unions and CUSOs of all sizes ranging from multi-billion dollars to 100 million in assets.
-We assist clients with acquisition and sales transactions, corporate and business consulting, strategic planning, CUSO formation, regulatory compliance all of which require compliance with complex federal and state laws and regulations.
+We serve as general and special counsel to national and state-chartered Credit Unions and CUSOs of all sizes ranging from 100 million to multi-billion dollars to in assets.
+We assist clients with acquisition and sales transactions, corporate and business consulting, strategic planning, CUSO formation and regulatory compliance.

-Our team includes the former federal and state regulatory attorneys, as well as former executives and in-house counsel at financial institutions.
-We also have team members who have decades of experience working with financial institutions.
+Our team includes former federal and state regulatory attorneys, as well as former executives and in-house counsel at financial institutions.

-Our attorneys, including those who were regulators before, during and after the financial crisis of 2008, work closely with our financial services clients and/or their in-house counsel in dealing with legal and business issues, including significant compliance issues arising from the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Our attorneys work closely with our financial services clients and/or their in-house counsel in dealing with significant legal and business compliance issues arising from the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 We provide insight into the regulatory language generated by Dodd-Frank and, perhaps more importantly, in the sensible implementation of those regulations into the everyday conduct of our financial services clients, who are impacted by the legislation and resulting regulations.

 Regulatory Compliance